 Our curriculum is designed to take young girls on a learning for life adventure that equips them to respond in an intellectually and socially integrated way to an unpredictable, demanding but exciting world.

-As a Methodist school, we gather together for worship in our Chapel once a week.
-Our Fellowship Committee girls serve the school in preparing worship that is engaging and uplifting.
-Fellowship Committee girls also enjoy participating in special events, such as our Easter and Christmas plays and our annual Ascension Day Service, which is held outdoors using a labyrinth.
-Holy Communion is celebrated at the end of every term and the Methodist tradition is to welcome everyone who has faith in the saving work of Jesus, to the Table of the Lord.
-Taking part in Holy Communion is never compulsory, but an open invitation is made and attendance in Chapel is required by all staff and pupils.
+As a Methodist School attendance in Chapel is required by all staff and pupils and we gather together for worship once a week.
+Our girls serve the school in preparing worship that is engaging and uplifting and enjoy participating in special events such as our Easter and Christmas plays and our annual Ascension Day Service which is held outdoors using our Labyrinth.
+Holy Communion is celebrated at the end of every term and the Methodist tradition is to openly invite and welcome everyone to the Table of the Lord.

 Every morning starts with prayer and we ensure that assembly times are also expressive of our commitment to God through prayer and song.